- When is Small Business Saturday?

 - B2C brands love Small Business Saturday because it brings in more customers, strengthens local communities, and kick-starts the Christmas shopping season.
 The hashtag #smallbizsat also helps consumers discover small local businesses on social media.

-As a result, people are leaning more heavily on the autumn/winter holidays this year, including Halloween, Thanksgiving and Christmas.
+As we seem to slowly make our way back to normality, people are leaning more heavily on the autumn/winter holidays this year, including Halloween, Thanksgiving and Christmas.
 And Small Business Saturday is right there in the center of the season.

-Of course, the holidays are likely to look a little different this year.
-But they are still happening – and Small Business Saturday is still a major sales opportunity for small online and local businesses.
+Of course, the holidays are stating to look a little more normal this year.
+But we are still not fully there – and Small Business Saturday is a major sales opportunity for small online and local businesses.

 Whether your brand has thrived with DTC sales, or is just starting to recover, you can’t afford to miss Small Business Saturday.
 And with the right celebrations, you could even collect leads and customer data to keep sales flowing for the rest of the year.